For Hard & Soft Landscaping

 3.0 PRICE AND PAYMENT

-Unless otherwise agreed the Contractor’s invoices are payable within 7 days of the invoice date if paying by BACS.
-Alternatively, payment upon completion of project if paying via cheque or cash method.
+3.2 Unless otherwise agreed, the contractors invoices are payable within 7 days of the invoice date if paying by BACS.
+Alternatively, payment upon completion of project if paying via cash.

 3.4.1 cease work on the Contract and remove all unused materials from the site; and